 - Get a job that fits ME rather than me trying to fit a job (position).
-Before my last job working as a both a retail cashier and office clerk, I was hired as a medical records clerk... and then I got let go based solely on the speed of my work and not the quality of it.
+I've held a lot of retail position that I've been less than satisfied with.
+(I'm currently in a retail position I hate.)
+At one point, I was hired as a medical records clerk... and then I got let go based solely on the speed of my work and not the quality of it.
 And before that I was working in a different retail/grocery store.
 And even before that, I worked for 3 years for the government in medical-records-related student clerk position.
 I very much appreciated the medical records position (and certainly hope to have all those benefits that went along with them in whatever my next position is).
 And I tolerated my retail jobs because they gave me a paycheck (but not always a reasonable paycheck).
-But every job I took, I began to hate.
+But every job I took (especially retail), I began to hate.
 It wouldn't start off that way for me, but within a few months time it would become less enjoyable.
 All the positions became monotonous, involved no real creativity, and with some of my positions my coworkers were incredibly difficult to deal with and work with (negative, gossipy, etc).
 I wanted to leave on my own terms, but it didn't always work out that way, as I got let go from both the clerical positions.
 (The government one was only because I was graduating college, and the position was for college students only.
 They had no other position to move me into, either.
 The second position was supposedly because I wasn't working fast enough with the minimal 2 months of experience I had.)
 I just really hope to one day have a career in something that I would truly enjoy & love and not just like.
-This would include travel blogging, graphic design, interior design, being a model (for the agencies that don't mind taking someone who's only 5 feet 1 inch tall at best), or becoming a YouTube partner.
+This would involve some internet marketing and could include travel blogging, graphic design, interior design, DIY-ing, or becoming a YouTuber.
 Ultimately, I want to work for myself and not work for someone else for the rest of my life.
 And I definitely want to make enough money to actually pay off my debt (school loans), move out on my own and become financially independent.

 EDIT: Christmas 2012, my grandfather asked me what I'd really like to be doing right now for work.
 I told him-- and my grandmother-- about my plans to start YouTubing.
 I wrote out an estimate of what I thought everything would cost, and much to my surprise, my grandparents agreed to give me what was basically a business grant to help me get started.
 [Grant= don't have to pay back; so much better than a loan.]
 You can find me on YouTube under the name CherryAmbition.
 (I would link to it, but unfortunately HubPages doesn't allow more than two links to any one domain like YouTube.)